 This course is an intensive study of the New Testament books of Romans and Galatians, with special attention to their historical and cultural settings, and doctrinal and practical applications.
+Prerequisites:BIB100 Hermeneutics (may be taken concurrently).

 BIB202 Historical Books (2 units)